-Mumbai: In unexpected developments which have surprised even the experienced marriage pundits who got doctors to bite the bullet in the past, it has been seen that there is a rush among medical students to get engaged/married immediately after next week’s NEET PG medical entrance exam.
+Mumbai: In unexpected developments which have surprised even the experienced marriage pundits who got doctors to bite the bullet in the past, it has been seen that there is a rush among medical students to get engaged/married immediately after next month’s medical PG entrance exam’ 2020.

-A survey conducted by The QuackDoses revealed that while previously girls after easily securing a PG seat though both, the general and the women category would wait for their MBBS days boyfriend to get a PG seat after a 2 or 3 year drop, they now prefer to get engaged/married immediately after their 1st attempt together just to change their Facebook relationship status from ‘Its Complicated’ to ‘Engaged/Married’.
+A survey conducted by QuackDoses revealed that while previously girls after easily securing a PG seat though both, the general and the women category would wait for their MBBS days boyfriend to get a PG seat after a 2 or 3 year drop, they now prefer to get engaged/married immediately after their 1st attempt together just to change their Facebook relationship status from ‘Its Complicated’ to ‘Engaged/Married’.

-With recent reports of non IIT engineers not getting placed this year, many engineering colleges shutting down, market trends of engineers being ready to work for 5K and those with additional MBA degree for 20K, parents of medical students too seem to be happy to get rid of their already frustrated child and let them marry a MBBS graduate, now in demand as RMOs in corporate hospitals across the country.
+With recent reports of non IIT engineers not getting good placements, market trends of engineers being ready to work for 5K and those with additional MBA degree for 20K, parents of medical students too seem to be happy to get rid of their already frustrated child and let them marry a MBBS graduate, now in demand as RMOs in corporate hospitals across the country.

-Our Samwadata spoke to Dr. Tharki Kunwara who is preparing to give his 3rd PG attempt in 2018.
-“My Facebook home page news feed is flooded with people creating life events of getting engaged or married.
-Even my best friend who always said that he was doing ‘TP’ with his girlfriend is actually getting married to her in the week after the exam.
+Our Samwadata spoke to Dr. Tharki Kunwara who is preparing to give his 3rd PG attempt in 2020.
+“Ever since AIMMS PG entrance exams ended, my Facebook home page news feed is flooded with people creating life events of getting engaged or married.
+Even my best friend who always said that he was doing ‘TP’ with his girlfriend actually got married to her.
 It is most frustrating is to see the photographs of my juniors getting hitched too.
 How can people not wait till 1st or 2nd year of residency?”

 Although the wedding planners seem to be celebrating their unexpectedly expanding client base, the developments could spell doomsday for single male doctors who finally secure ‘The coveted PG seat’ but would now fail to find any suitors.